Access git remote with SSH

 IdentityFile ~/.ssh/git_work # private ssh-key

-To use one key, you can digit the name you choose as Host.
+To use a key, you can enter the name you choose as the Host.

 For example, to clone my own dotfiles I would write